 This work will ensure the continued safe and reliable supply of gas to customers in Hartlepool, keeping homes and businesses safe, warm and connected.

-The project, which is expected to last around 6 weeks, has been planned in collaboration with Hartlepool Borough Council.
+The project, which is expected to last around six weeks, has been planned in collaboration with Hartlepool Borough Council.
 So that engineers can carry out the work safely and efficiently, and to protect the public, some temporary traffic management measures will be put in place.

 Steven Storey, Site Manager at Northern Gas Networks, said: “We would like to apologise in advance for any inconvenience caused during these essential works.
 However, it’s vital we complete them in order to continue to maintain a safe and reliable gas supply to the residents of Hartlepool.”